TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 **Please submit pull requests for one and only one language at a time.** Each pull requests maps exactly to one article, so it's important that I can publish articles and merge pull requests at the same time.

-Because each code snippet maps to an article, you should also add a link in the README for the sample program you're contributing.
+Because each code snippet maps to an article, you should also **add a link to the article to the README**.
 For example, if I wrote a Reverse a String implementation for Perl, I would also update the README to include a link to the Reverse a String in Perl article.

 Now, obviously the article doesn't exist yet, but you should have no problem predicting the link.
 After all, they follow a very strict pattern:
 `https://therenegadecoder.com/code/reverse-a-string-in-perl/`.
 The entire link is static except for the last token.
 In that case, use the `sample-program-in-language` format.

+In addition, make sure to **add languages references to the README**.
+This helps me determine if the language actually exists, and it helps users who are browsing the repository.

 At any rate, let's have some fun!